 Both indoor and outdoor conference facilities can be configured to meet your requirements.
 Flip charts and an overhead projector are available.
 Rates for conferences and groups are available on request.

-Private game reserves have an opportunity and a responsibility to make an important contribution to protecting the nation’s biodiversity.
+Private game reserves are within close reach, each having an opportunity and a responsibility to make an important contribution to protecting the nation’s biodiversity.
 However, the high operational costs of setting up and running a game reserve require these reserves to secure financial returns in the immediate to short-term to allow them to work towards these conservation goals.
+We aim to assist these game reserves and private nature reserves to achieve this by accommodating our guests on day excursions to these natural wonders.

 The most common approach to do this is by developing a high-margin, low-volume ecotourism product, where the success generally depends on the quality of safari game viewing on offer.
 Consequently, biodiversity objectives are often compromised to satisfy short-term game viewing demands, and these inappropriate management practices have led to major habitat deterioration in private reserves across the country.
 The clear conflict between economy and ecology of ecotourism has been exaggerated further by the increasingly competitive nature of the upper-end game lodge industry.
 This conflict threatens the viability of sustainable land-use practice for private conservation areas and is the single biggest challenge facing private conservation in South Africa today.